U.S. proposes major update to food labels in bid to combat obesity

 WASHINGTON Packaged foods sold in the United States would display calorie counts more prominently and include the amount of added sugar under a proposal to significantly update nutritional labels for the first time in 20 years as health officials seek to reduce obesity and combat related diseases such as diabetes.

-First lady Michelle Obama, who has used her White House position to launch the "Let's Move" campaign to fight childhood obesity, announced the proposal alongside the FDA.
+First lady Michelle Obama, who has used her White House position to launch the "Let's Move" campaign to fight childhood obesity, announced the proposal for the FDA.

-The principle behind the update is "very simple," she said in a statement.
+The principle behind the updates are "very simple," Obama said in a statement.
 "You as a parent and a consumer should be able to walk into your local grocery store, pick up an item off the shelf, and be able to tell whether it's good for your family."

 While the FDA already requires companies to list the amount of sugar in a product, under the proposal they would also be required to list the amount of added sugar.
 Natural sugar is contained in fruits.
 Added sugar includes corn syrup and concentrated juice as well as white and brown sugar.